theKashey/jsx-compress-loader/README.md

 - after js
 - after svg -> react -> babel -> js
 - and dont forget to apply it to node_modules as well.
+> in terms of webpack configuratiob - "after" goes "before", ie top-most loader is the last one.

 ### Only for ESM modules!
 babel "modules" should be "false" - you already should have it, for proper tree-shaking, and